metio/terraform-provider-k8s/docs/data-sources/traefik_io_ingress_route_udp_v1alpha1_manifest.md

 Optional:

-- `entry_points` (List of String) EntryPoints defines the list of entry point names to bind to.
-Entry points have to be configured in the static configuration.
-More info: https://doc.traefik.io/traefik/v3.0/routing/entrypoints/ Default: all.
+- `entry_points` (List of String) EntryPoints defines the list of entry point names to bind to.Entry points have to be configured in the static configuration.More info: https://doc.traefik.io/traefik/v3.0/routing/entrypoints/Default: all.

 <a id="nestedatt--spec--routes"></a>
 ### Nested Schema for `spec.routes`